ibc/libsdptransform/README.md

 }
 ```

-In this example, only slightly dodgy string coercion case here is for `session.at("media")[i].at("candidates")[i].at("foundation")`, which can be a string, but in this case can be equally parsed as an integer.

 ### Parser Postprocessing

-No excess parsing is done to the raw strings apart from maybe coercing to ints, because the writer is built to be the inverse of the parser.
+No excess parsing is done to the raw strings because the writer is built to be the inverse of the parser.
 That said, a few helpers have been built in:

 #### parseParams()

-Syntax:

-* `json parseParams(const std::string& str)`
+Syntax: `json parseParams(const std::string& str)`

 Parses `fmtp.at("config")` and others such as `rid.at("params")` and returns an object with all the params in a key/value fashion.